-It’s normal for your baby’s hair to fall out, especially at the back of the head.
-It will grow back over the next few months.
+Your baby’s hair will likely change after they're born.
+It’s normal for their hair to fall out, especially at the back of the head.
+Don’t worry, it will grow back over the next few months.